caitrins5810/github-notes/README.md

 Git is visiol control softwear.
 Git hub is a web service where you can use Git.
 A repo is a nick-name for a repository, is a project where you can have multiple files associated with.
-A commit is saving you work
+A commit is saving your work